raspberrypilearning/make-crumble-robot-head/en/step_3.md

 Select the horn that has a single long arm.
 If there are no single arm horns, you will need to adapt another horn by cutting off any additional arms.

-Place the horn on rotating shaft.
+Place the horn on the rotating shaft.

 ![Servo with horn](images/prepareServo_servoAndHorn.png)